bytedance/g3/g3proxy/doc/configuration/escapers/route_failover.rst

 This escaper allows to failover between the primary and standby next escaper.

+There are some limitation with this escaper:

-.. note:: The http forward capability will be downgraded for unmatched next escapers.
+ - The http forward capability will be set if both the primary and the standby final escaper support it.
+ - The audit settings on the primary next path will always be used.
+The standby path will be ignored.

 There is no path selection support for this escaper.